 1 quart of primer, I used this one here

-1 gallon of semi gloss trim paint in a white of your choosing, I used this one here
+1 gallon of semi-gloss or satin trim paint in a white of your choosing, I used this one here

-1 quart of semi gloss trim paint in a contrasting colour of your choosing, I used this one here
+1 quart of semi-gloss or satin trim paint in a contrasting colour of your choosing, I used this one here

 Degreaser, I like this one.

 *Tip!
-If you have railings that already have a glossy surface or a sealer on them like mine did at home, use a liquid deglosser like this one to prep them for painting.
+If you have railings that already have a glossy surface or a sealer on them as mine did at home, use a liquid deglosser like this one to prep them for painting.

 *I didn't take a lot of pictures during the process due to the time I had to finish, but I will do my best at explaining each step to the fullest!

 First, let's see what we are starting with...